-Carry-over legislation: Legislation that is held over from the first year of a legislative biennium to the second year.
+Carry-over legislation: Legislation that is held over from the first year of a legislative biennium to the second year or from one session to the next session.

-Caucus: An informal meeting of a group of members of a legislative body; sometimes convened based on interest or party affiliation (as in Elder Caucus).
+Caucus: An informal meeting of a group of members of a legislative body; sometimes convened based on interest or party affiliation.

 Chamber: Official hall for the meeting of a legislative body (House/Senate).
+Also general name for both legislative houses of Congress.